willstepp/writings/joseph-the-son/jts-notes.md

 Jacob at Dinner table: The heart deceives.
 A common belief.
 Yet I am not so sure.
 Do unto others as you would have them do unto you.
 So, you see.
 The capacity to judge right and wrong is inside every person.
 If this were not so then there would be no golden rule.

-You look like Jesus.
-Except you’re bald.
+Lizzie to Jacob, “You’re bald.”
-That’s why I wear this hat.
-You like it?
+“That’s why I wear this hat.
+You like it?”

 Grandfather whips Noah and Joseph cleans the room, and waits patiently for the sun to rise.